Historical Apoplexy · State Legislative Adaptations · New Mexico

 gas provided 34.5 percent of state revenue in 2023.
 Directing

-a portion of this revenue to Divisions I, II, and III reduces
+a portion of this revenue to the program established by this

-the state's vulnerability to oil price volatility by building
+Act reduces the state's vulnerability to oil price volatility

 (d) Federal grants and matching funds;

-(e) Operational revenue from at-cost distribution (Division I);
+(e) Operational revenue from at-cost distribution under this

-alcohol-related death rate, a permanent fund designed to serve
+alcohol-related death rate in the nation, and a permanent fund

-constitutes a fiscal emergency.
-This Act is fiscal survival,
+nation, constitutes a fiscal emergency.
+This Act is fiscal

-not new spending.
-The cost of NOT implementing this Act is
+survival, not new spending.
+The cost of NOT implementing this

-measured in child poverty rates, deaths of despair, and
+Act is measured in child poverty rates and deaths of despair.

 (2) SESSION PROVISIONS: A bill of this scope requires a